SUMMER 2023 INTERNSHIPS

-This is a part-time, possibly remote position (20 hours a week for 10 weeks), at $15 an hour, with the potential for one or more internships extending into the fall.
-The internship would begin on Monday, June 7, and end on Friday, Aug.
-13.
+This is a part-time, possibly remote position: 30 hours a week, at $15 an hour, for 10 weeks.
+The internship begins Monday, June 5, and ends Friday, Aug.
+11.

 You’d be expected to produce 1-2 stories a month, and assist with research and data-entry for projects.
 In addition, you might be expected to produce shorter weekly stories on deadline.
-You’d also be responsible for pitching story ideas at monthly pitch meetings.
+You’d also be responsible for pitching story ideas.

-In the past year, we’ve covered how Monsanto knew its dicamba pesticide would harm crops, how the meatpacking industry prioritized profits over people during the COVID-19 pandemic and the federal government’s failure to warn pet owners about a popular dog collar and a large company downplaying injuries its workers suffered.
+Recently, we’ve covered the meatpacking industry prioritizing profits over people during the COVID-19 pandemic, the federal government’s failure to warn pet owners about a popular dog collar and a large company downplaying injuries its workers suffered.

 Familiarity with Excel/Google Sheets is preferred.
 Spanish-language skills are a plus.

-To apply, please send a resume, a 1-page cover letter, 3 of your best clips (or projects you’ve worked on), and at least 2 references to the managing editor, Sky Chadde, email@example.com, by end of the business day, 5 p.m. central time, April 19.
+To apply, please send a resume, a 1-page cover letter, 3 of your best clips (or projects you’ve worked on), and at least 2 references to the digital editor, Suzanne Behnke, email@example.com, by end of the business day, 5 p.m. central time, Jan 31, 2023.